digibio/flux_server/README.md

   - Afterwards: the device should send back information to the API when pinouts or other stuff changes - make it responsive
   - Afterwards: preferably setup an open websocket to reduce latency

+Code is published under MIT license.
+If you care to use it, or even fork and modify it, please consider sending a merge request or letting us know of your progress, at least sending a short mail saying 'thanks'.
+Issues and feature requests are also always welcome.